Days of Heroes: D-Day

 “Also, I was genuinely impressed at how many missions there were in the game, and even though they are actually chapters/subsections of one same mission for the most part, in one case so far an outright cutscene where I was sitting in a paratrooper plane doing nothing in lieu of a mission.”

-“So don't expect to go to an expy of Fort Schmerzen; you don't get to go to Germany or do fancy OSS missions.”
+“So don't expect going to an expy of Fort Schmerzen; you don't get to go to Germany or do fancy OSS missions.”

 “The weapon mechanics are simple, and it runs smoothly.”